Estate Administration · Beneficiary Rights

 Right to Information

-A beneficiary is entitled to know what assets the estate contains, what debts and expenses have been paid, what the executor’s plan for administration is, and when distributions are expected.
+Beneficiaries have the right to know what is happening with the estate.
+A beneficiary is entitled to know what assets the estate contains, what debts and expenses have been paid, and when distributions are expected.
 The beneficiary does not need to justify the request or demonstrate a specific concern.
 The fiduciary relationship itself creates the obligation of transparency.

 An executor who withholds information is not exercising discretion.
 An executor who withholds information is failing to meet the basic obligations of the fiduciary role.
+When the withheld information involves undisclosed estate assets in Pennsylvania, the stakes are higher because every hidden asset reduces what beneficiaries receive.

 Right to Proper Administration

-The executor’s fiduciary duties are enforceable.
-An executor who fails to inventory assets, who neglects to file tax returns, who commingles estate funds with personal funds, or who makes investment decisions that no reasonable fiduciary would make is breaching the duty of care.
-An executor who favors their own interests over the interests of the other beneficiaries is breaching the duty of loyalty.
-An executor who treats one beneficiary more favorably than another without justification is breaching the duty of impartiality.
+An executor who fails to inventory assets, who neglects to file tax returns, who commingles estate funds with personal funds, or who makes unreasonable investment decisions is breaching the duty of care.
+An executor who favors their own interests over the interests of beneficiaries is breaching the duty of loyalty.
+When that breach involves self-dealing in Pennsylvania estate administration, the law shifts the burden to the executor to prove the transaction was fair.

 Beneficiaries do not have to accept poor administration.
 When the executor’s conduct falls below the fiduciary standard, beneficiaries have the right to seek court intervention, and the Orphans’ Court has broad authority to correct the problem.
-Executors who fail to meet these standards can be compelled by the Orphans’ Court to correct their conduct, reimburse the estate for losses, or relinquish control of the administration.

-Right to Timely Administration
+Right to Timely Distribution

 Pennsylvania law does not impose a strict deadline for completing estate administration, but it does require the executor to act with reasonable diligence.
 An estate that remains open for years without a clear explanation is not being administered properly, and beneficiaries are not required to wait indefinitely for their inheritance.